- Total units 48 Units

-Rigorously understand the mathematical and computational underpinnings of various statistical procedures.
+Demonstrate rigorous understanding of the mathematical and computational underpinnings of various statistical procedures.

 Explain and utilise the Bayesian framework for data analytics; appreciate when the Bayesian approach is beneficial.

-Demonstrate understanding of the differences between the analysis of Big Data compared to the traditional small or medium scale data setting.
+Demonstrate an understanding of the differences between the analysis of Big Data compared to the traditional small or medium scale data setting.

 Demonstrate the ability to evaluate the performance of various predictive models.